 They encourage customers to write reviews and provide feedback through a button on their web pages, which has helped them move from guessing what customers need to know their preferences.

-Nordstrom is known for being up-to-date with customer expectations and has made it easy for users to leave reviews about their brand and service.
-They focus on delivering a customer-centric experience informed by the feedback they receive.
+Nordstrom is known for being up-to-date with customer expectations and has made it easy for users to leave reviews about its brand and service.
+Its focus is on delivering a customer-centric experience informed by the feedback it receives.

 Hyatt Hotels has built its brand around customer feedback, which helps it understand what its users want and when they want it.
 They have a robust feedback-gathering process that informs their service delivery.